Installing

 Development install

-Development install allows editing the source code and apply the changes without reinstalling.
+Development install allows editing the source code and applying changes without reinstalling.
 Also extends Serve to watch changes on the webpage source code (use –dev/-r option to enable this).

 Install the web compiler